Would you benefit from a dedicated server?

 - Any downtime would be a costly experience due to lost revenue

-- You expect peaks in website traffic at seasonal times
+- Expected peaks in website traffic at seasonal times

 - You require priority support

-- You require bespoke hosting features such as additional backups, server software, additional redundancy or a high server specification.
+- Bespoke hosting features such as additional backups, server software, additional redundancy or a high server specification.

 The advantages of a dedicated server